 However, the San Antonio Court of Appeals held that the San Antonio Water System was not a "governmental unit" subject to suit, but merely a subdivision of the City of San Antonio.
 San Antonio Water System v.
 SmihSmith, 451 S.W.3d 442, 450-51 (Tex.App.-San Antonio 2014, no pet.).
 "The actual status and authority of SAWS and its board derives exclusively from the city ordinance and the encumbrance documents.
 See Guadalupe-Blanco River Auth.
-S.W.2d Tuttle.
-171 520, 521 V. (Tex.Civ.App.-San Antonio)See Guadalupe-Blanco River Auth. v.
+Tuttle, 171 S.W.2d 520, 521 v.
+(Tex.Civ.App.-San Antonio)See Guadalupe-Blanco River Auth. v.
 Tuttle, 171 S.W.2d 520, 521 (Tex.Civ.App.-San Antonio) (per curiam) (holding members of San Antonio Electric and Gas System board of trustees, created pursuant to article 1115, article 1115, are municipal agents whose powers and duties derive solely from the contract of encumbrance and the ordinance that created board and that their powers and duties are fixed and limited to those the municipality has expressly or by necessary implication conferred on them), writ ref'd, 141 Tex.
-523, 174 S.W.2d 589 (1943)......
-174 S.W.2d 589 (Tex.
-1943).
-Therefore, SAWS is not a "governmental unit" within the meaning of section 101.001(3) of the Texas Tort Claims Act".
+523, 174 S.W.2d Therefore, SAWS is not a "governmental unit"

+6 The Texas Attorney General's Office opined that health districts are not included within the within the meaning of section 101.001(3) of the Texas Tort Claims Act".
 Id.